oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 ## Defining types for a third party library

-### Check if the library already has types
+First of all check if the library already has types -
 - Some libraries already have types along with them.
+If yes, you need not do anything.
 - Check if the library has types in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+If yes, you can just install the types using `yarn`.

+If the library doesn't have any types.
+You'll have to write types for the lib using the following instructions.

-### Find the source code of the third party library
+1. Find the source code of the third party library

     For adding type definitions for a js library, the first step is to find the source code of the library.

     Try to find the file that imports the js script of the library.
 For example **PencilCodeEmbed** is imported by the [pencilcode.html](https://github.com/oppia/oppia/blob/develop/extensions/interactions/pencilcode.html) file.

-### Create a file for the type definitions
+2. Create a file for the type definitions

-Create a file which will contain the type definitions in the typings directory with name `library-name-defs.d.ts`.
+    Create a file that will contain the type definitions in the typings directory with the name `library-name-defs.d.ts`.

-### Write the type definitions
+3. Write the type definitions

     For writing custom definitions, existing type definitions in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) and [this guide](http://blog.wolksoftware.com/contributing-to-definitelytyped) can be used as a reference.

-### Updating the version of the library

-- Look for the difference in the code of the library compared to the present version.

-- Update the type definitions accordingly if the arguments or return types are modified or some new functions or variables are defined.

 Refer [this doc](https://docs.google.com/document/d/19V1d46DSRgTC9K2StZAcgUABpaRjzSzYaEVZIRo_Mlk/edit?usp=sharing) for detailed instructions & example.

+When updating the version of the library look for the difference in the code of the library compared to the present version.
+Update the type definitions accordingly if the arguments or return types are modified, or some new functions or variables are defined.

 ## Typescript interfaces
 You can read the detailed documentation on interfaces [here](https://www.typescriptlang.org/docs/handbook/interfaces.html).